CaioFreitas96/marketplace/README.md

   - PostgreSQL
 # Instructions
   - download the project zip file
+  - in the php directory in php.ini uncomment the pgsql extension line
   - run the postgres command to create the database:
 ```
   createdb -U postgres base